 There are lots of things to do in Limerick, Ireland.
-It is known for its charming old towns from medieval-era, Georgian townhouses, hidden gardens, museums, and castles.
+It is known for its charming old towns from medieval-era, Georgian townhouses, hidden gardens, museums, pubs, and castles.
 Limerick is a county in the Republic of Ireland and its biggest city is also called Limerick.

 Limerick City is the center of the culture and history of this county and it’s only around 2 hours away from Dublin.